gilestrolab/snail_back_pack/protocols/heart_monitor.md

 -------------------

 We are going to power the LED with 5v, so we need to add a 68kohm resistor (or 22ohm for a 3V board).
-We are going to record how much the phototransistor lets current go though, which is function of light intensity.
+Simultaneously, we will record how much currents leaks from the phototransistor, which is function of light intensity.
 To do this, we can wire one side to the power.
 On the other side, in parallel, the analog input and, through a 100k resistor, the ground.